 Propagation in Hibiscus Farming :

 You should use a rooting medium of sand or peat moss and perlite and treat the cuttings with rooting hormones.
-In case of green thumber, a 6 to 8-inch lengths of the stem with leaves at the top is planted into the bed and will keep moist and cared, the plants can grow and bloom.
+In the case of green thumber, 6 to 8-inch lengths of the stem with leaves at the top are planted into the bed and will keep moist and cared for, the plants can grow and bloom.

 Then the rooted cutting should be potted, till they get root in water or they may be stated in a moist mixture of peat moss and sand.
 Once the roots are formed they should be transplanted to permanent beds or containers.

 Under fluorescent light, the hibiscus plant can be potted in six weeks approximately and starts flowering in a year.